Worship in Hinduism: Mantra

 A mantra is a sound, syllable, word, or group of words that is considered capable of "creating transformation" (cf. spiritual transformation).
 Its use and type varies according to the school and philosophy associated with the mantra.
 Mantras originated in the Vedic tradition of India.
 The most basic mantra is Aum, which in Hinduism is known as the "pranava mantra," the source of all mantras.

-Mantra japa was a concept of the Vedic sages that incorporates mantras as one of the main forms of puja, or worship, whose ultimate end is seen as moksha (liberation).
-Essentially, mantra japa means repetition of mantra, and it has become an established practice of all Hindu streams.
+Mantra japa was a concept of the Vedic sages that incorporates mantras as one of the main forms of puja, or worship, with the ultimate goal being moksha (liberation).
+Essentially, mantra japa means repetition of mantra, and it has become an established practice of all Hindu traditions.
 It involves repetition of a mantra over and over again, usually in cycles of auspicious numbers (in multiples of three), the most popular being 108.

 Vrata

-In the context of Hinduism, the term vrata (pronunciation: vrat or brat) denotes a religious practice to carry out certain obligations with a view to achieve divine blessing for fulfillment of one or several desires.
+In the context of Hinduism, the term vrata (pronunciation: vrat, vratham or brat) denotes a religious practice to carry out certain obligations with a view to achieve divine blessing for fulfillment of one or several desires.
 Etymologically, vrata, a Sanskrit word (and also used in several Indo-European languages), means to vow or to promise.
 A vrata may consist of one or more of several actions.
 Such actions may include complete or partial fasting on certain specific days; a Yatra (pilgrimage) to a particular place or places; a visit, darśana and puja at a particular temple or temples; recitation of mantras and prayers; performing yajnas.